-Summer is here which means LOT’S of time outside.
+Summer is here which means LOT’S of time outside in my backyard bohemian paradise.
 Or at least I hope that is what it means for you.
 We have a pool in our backyard so I spend hours each summer watching kids swim and hanging out with friends pool side.
 There is no reason why the outside of my house should not look as good as the inside.
 Last summer over on the DIY Network I did an entire post about creating this Bohemian Oasis on my patio.
 Did you catch it?
 Today I’m sharing a few tips for creating your own.

 - Bring the Inside Out